-- (39) Federal courts may not enforce the internal revenue laws because their jurisdiction is limited to admirally or maritime cases or issues. - (40) Revenue Officers are not authorized to issue levies or Notices of Federal Tax Lien or to seize property in satisfaction of unpaid taxes. - (411) A Service employee backs the authority to earry out the employee's duries because the employee does not possess a certain type of identification or credential, for example, a pocket commission or a badge, or it is not in the correct form or on the right medium. - (42) A person may represent a taxpayer before the Service or in court proceedings even if the person does not have a power of attorney from the taxpayer, has not been entolled to practice before the Service, or has not been admitted to practice before the court. - (43) A civil action to collect unpaid taxes or penalties must be personally authorized by the Secretary of the Treasury and the Attorney General. - (44) A taxpayer's income is not taxable if the taxpayer assigns or annibutes the income to a religious urganization (a "corporation sole" or ministerial trust) claimed to be tax-exempt under section 501(e)(3), or similar arguments described as frivolous in Rev. Rul.
+- (39) Federal courts may not enforce the internal revenue laws because their jurisdiction is limited to admirally or maritime cases or issues. - (40) Revenue Officers are not authorized to issue levies or Notices of Federal Tax Lien or to seize property in satisfaction of transid taxes. - (41) A Service employee lacks the authority to carry out the employee's duties because the employee does not possess a certain type of identification or credential, for example, a pocket commission or a badge, or it is not in the correct form or on the right medium. - (42) A person may represent a taxpayer before the Service or in court proceedings even if the person does not have a power of externey from the taxpayer, has not been enrolled to practice before the Service, or has not been admitted to practice before the court. - (43) A civil action to collect unpaid taxes or penalties must be personally authorized by the Scoreary of the Transury and the Atterney General. - (44) A taxpayer's income is not taxable if the taxpayer assigns or annibutes the income to a religious organization (a "corporation sols" or ministerial trust) claimed to be tax-everage under section 501(c)(3), or similar arguments described as frivolous in Rev. Rul.
 2004-27, 2004-1 C.B.
-625. - (45) The Service is not an agency of the United States government but rather a private-sector corporation or an agency of a State or Territory without authority to administer the internal revenue laws. - (46) Any position described as frivolous in any revenue ruling or other published guidance in existence when the return adopting the position is filed with or the specified submission adopting the position is submitted to - Returns or submissions that contain positions not listed above, which on their face have no basis for validity existing law, or which have been deemed frivabus in a published opinion of the United States I ax Court other court of competent jurisdiction, may be determined to reflect a desire to delay or impede a administration of Federal tax laws and thereby subject to the \$3,000 penalty. - The list of frivolous positions above will be periodically revised as required by section 6702(c)
+625. - (45) The Service is not an agency of the United States government but rather a private-sector corporation or an agency of a State or Territory without authority to administer the internal revenue laws.

+(46) Any position described as frivolous in any revenue ruling or other published guidance in existence when the return adopting the position is filed with or the specified submission adopting the position is submitted to the Service.

+Returns or submissions that contain positions not listed above, which on their face have no basis for validity in existing taw, or which have been deemed fin slows in a published opinion of the United States Tax Court or other ceur of competent jurisdiction, may be determined to reflect a desire to delay or impede the administration of Federal tax laws and thereby subject to the \$5,000 penalty.

+The list of frivolous positions above will be periodically revised as required by section 6702(c)